 Motorcycle accidents in Nashville often result in major injuries for those involved, particularly the motorcyclists.
 It is crucial for these individuals to recover compensation when another driver caused the incident.
 Motorcycle crash injuries could needlessly place a financial strain on victims.

-You can count on Larry R. Williams when you need a Nashville motorcycle accident lawyer by your side.
-Our team has extensive resources that we can use to handle your entire claim.
+You can count on The Williams Firm when you need a Nashville motorcycle accident lawyer by your side.
+Our team has extensive resources that we can use to handle your entire Nashville accident claim.
 Let us get involved today so we can recover the compensation you are entitled to.

-Why Choose Larry R. Williams for Your Motorcycle Accident Claim?
+Why Choose The Williams Firm for Your Motorcycle Accident Claim?

 In 2015, our Nashville motorcycle accident attorneys recovered more than $3.4 million in damages for our clients – many of whom were victims of motorcycle crashes.
 Our law firm won a $600,000 settlement for three people injured in a motorcycle crash in Nashville at an intersection after hiring an expert arborist to prove that trees and brush had been covering the stop sign for a negligent amount of time.
 In another case, we won $605,000 for an injured motorcyclist who suffered severe leg injuries after a collision.